 By fall 2021, FSU will enroll 4,429 rural students, a 9.2% increase over 2016 levels (373 additional rural students over a base of 4,056).

 From Fayetteville State University: Consistent with our mission as an institution of opportunity and diversity, FSU is fully committed to providing increased access to higher education for residents of rural counties.
-To achieve our goal for rural enrollment, FSU will build upon the initiatives that helped the university attain high rural enrollments already, such as expanding online programs and developing North Carolina Community Colleges articulation agreements that provide seamless and affordable pathways to degree completion.
+To achieve our goal for rural enrollment, FSU will build upon the initiatives that have already helped the university attain high rural enrollments.
+These initiatives include expanding online programs and developing North Carolina Community College System articulation agreements, which provide seamless and affordable pathways to degree completion.
+The “10 K Degree Pathway Program,” which has been launched with nine North Carolina community colleges located in rural counties, enables students who have earned an associate degree to complete a four-year degree for a total, maximum cost of $10,000.
+This partnership will increase rural enrollments and completions.
 FSU’s Return2FSU Program supports UNC System efforts to increase re-enrollment of part-way home students, those who have earned significant credits but have not yet earned a degree.

 Online degree completion programs: https://www.uncfsu.edu/becoming-a-student/online

 Community college articulation agreements: https://www.uncfsu.edu/faculty-and-staff/departments-and-offices/office-of-the-registrar/transfer-students